 These days, personal finance has become much more sophisticated than investing alone.
 Instead of looking at just one piece of your life (your investments), financial planners are able to look at everything in your life that involves money.
-This includes aspects of your life such as:

 - College planning